datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 - "What are the most common objects in R?"
 objectives:
 - "Be able to create the most common R objects including vectors"
 - "Understand that vectors have modes, which correspond to the type of data they contain"
 - "Be able to use arithmetic operators on R objects"
 - "Be able to retrieve (subset), name, or replace, values from a vector"
 - "Be able to use logical operators in an subsetting operation"
 - "Understand that lists can hold data of more than one mode and can be indexed"
 keypoints:
 - "Effectively using R is a journey of months or years.
-Still you don't have to be an expert to use R and you can start using and analzying your data with with about a day's worth of training"
+Still you don't have to be an expert to use R and you can start using and analyzing your data with with about a day's worth of training"
 - "It is important to understand how data are organized by R in a given object type how the mode of that type (e.g. numeric, character, logical, etc.) will